 - Doesn’t imply a business purpose other than what your Articles of Incorporation describe, including anything unlawful.

 Check to see if your name is available by searching the Vermont Secretary of State’s Corporations Division website.
-If it is, but you’re not ready to file, you can reserve your for 120 days.
+If it is, but you’re not ready to file, you can reserve your name for 120 days.
 You can also use ZenBusiness’s name reservation service to avoid the hassle of creating an online account and put your time into something else.

 Now’s the time to find a domain name for your website that aligns with your business name.
 Once you find one use our domain registration service to secure it.

-Choose a Vermont registered agent
+Step 4: Choose a Vermont registered agent

 A registered agent is an individual or business responsible for accepting legal notices and any documentation from the business formation agency in the state on behalf of your nonprofit corporation.
 This agent must be physically present at a registered office in Vermont during regular business hours.